ORNL/cpp-proposals-pub/submdspan/submdspan.md

 * adding the ability to specify slices as compile-time values.

-Creating subspans is an integral capability of many, if not all programming languages with multi-dimensional arrays.
+Creating subspans is an integral capability of many, if not all programming languages with multidimensional arrays.
 These include Fortran, Matlab, Python, and Python's NumPy extension.

 Subspans are important because they enable code reuse.
 For example, the inner loop in a dense matrix-vector product